SUMMARY OF EXPERT TESTIMONY ON THE IMPACT ON CHILDREN OF WITNESSING DOMESTIC VIOLENCE

-This case challenged the practice of New York City’s Administration for Children’s Services of removing the children of battered mothers solely because the children saw their mothers being beaten by husbands or boyfriends.
+This case of Nicholson v.
+Williams challenged the practice of New York City’s Administration for Children’s Services of removing the children of battered mothers solely because the children saw their mothers being beaten by husbands or boyfriends.
 Judge Weinstein ruled that the practice is unconstitutional and he ordered it stopped.
-A member of the NCCPR Board of Directors is co-counsel for the plaintiffs in this case.
+NCCPR’s Vice President was co-counsel for the plaintiffs in this case.

 During the trial several leading national experts testified on the impact on children of witnessing domestic violence, and the impact on children of being removed from the non-offending parent.

 In general, the experts found that witnessing domestic violence is sometimes, but not always, harmful to children.
 And even when witnessing domestic violence does harm, removing the child from the non-offending parent is more harmful.
 Indeed, one expert testified that a removal under such circumstances “is tantamount to pouring salt on an open wound.”

 Judge Weinstein’s summary of expert testimony, from pages 70 to 75 of his decision, is presented below in full.
 Where portions appear in boldface, the emphasis has been added by NCCPR.

 Views of Experts

 At trial, substantial expert evidence was presented on the subject of how children are affected by the presence of domestic violence in the home.
 Two general topics were addressed; the effect that witnessing domestic violence has on children, and the connection between domestic violence in the household and direct abuse against the children.

 The consensus of the experts was that the children can be – but are not necessarily – negatively affected by witnessing domestic violence.
 Exs.
 137, 139, 141(b), 143, 149, 151, 240, Z, BB.